bjoernQ/adc/README.md

 - Open the currently active activity in your IDE (if the project contains that class)
 - Send text to the device (simulate keyboard input)
 - Clear Data (for all apps contained in current project)
+- Kill process of running app (great for testing "app killed in background" scenarios)

 More features to come.